mstksg/inCode/copy/entries/advent-gol.md

 from one of those bins to another.
 For example, turning a `1` into a `2` in `1-3-0-1-0-2-1` turns it into `1-2-1-1-0-2-1`.
 We took one of the three 1s and turned them into a single 2.
-This "flowing" operation automatically gives us a valid coordinate without any renormalizing necessary!
+This "flowing" operation automatically gives us a valid coordinate without any re-normalizing necessary!

 In this light, we now have an algorithm to compute neighbors without requiring
-renormalization: we can walk bin-to-bin, "flowing" components from our origin vector to our new vector.
+re-normalization: we can walk bin-to-bin, "flowing" components from our origin vector to our new vector.
 We no longer have to try all $3^d-1$ (exponential) candidates and re-normalize: we can now only iterate through the ones we care about.

-However, the tricky math is in computing the multiplicities.
+The tricky math is now in computing the multiplicities.
 Interestingly enough, in this case, the *reverse* direction is actually easier to conceptualize than the forward direction.
 Good for us, because that's the direction we actually need!

-If we start at `0-2-1-3` (`1,1,2,3,3,3`) and "flow" to, say, `0-0-5-0` (`2,2,2,2,2`) and dump all our bins into 2.
+Let's imagine we start at `0-2-1-3-0` (`1,1,2,3,3,3`) and "flow" to `0-0-5-0-0` (`2,2,2,2,2`) by dumping all our bins into 2.
 How many ways could this flow happen?
 The answer happens to be the [multinomial coefficient][] $5 \choose {2,1,3}$ (or $5! / (2!\,1!\,3!)$): there are 5! ways to end up with 5 in the bin, but that `5` came from contributions of `2+1+3` from either side, and so